sidneifjr/Progenitor/README.md

 - Cypress
 - Zod

+## Stack

+- Node.js
+- TypeScript
+- TSX
+- Clack
+- ESLint

 ## Motivation

 This script was created with the intent of reducing repetition.

-Several of my projects reuse the same overall structure, based on some key development patterns:
+Several projects reuse the same overall structure, based on some key development patterns:

 1) SOLID;
 2) Composition Pattern;